FirstDataUnion/FIDU/src/apps/chat-lab/public/TERMS_OF_USE.md

 - A data-control-focused interface for interacting with AI language models
 - Storage for conversations, contexts, and system prompts
 - Integration with third-party AI services
-- Optional cloud storage via Google Drive
+- Cloud storage via Google Drive
-- Optional local file system storage

 The Service is designed to give you control over your data while providing a powerful AI interaction platform.